leewtai/leewtai.github.io/courses/stat_computing/lectures/learning_r_validating_prob_simulations.md

 Exercise TBM

 #### Testing pay inequality
-There's a common belief that there's a payroll difference between men and women.
+There's a common belief that there's a pay-gap between men and women.
 Let's see if we can detect it in the [NYC Payroll Information](https://data.cityofnewyork.us/City-Government/Citywide-Payroll-Data-Fiscal-Year-/k397-673e) in 2019, for anyone who started in Jan 2019 under the Police Department.
 I've also inferred the gender based on the first name to create a [dataset here](../data/processed_nyc_payroll_201901.csv).